-Candidates must participate in three procedures that may be infrequent yet critical.
+Candidates must participate in four treatment procedures, one special treatment simulation procedure, and one treatment accessory device process that may be infrequent yet critical.
 Participation means that the candidate takes an active role in the procedure and understands the critical concepts vital to the success of the procedure.
 Participation may be performed in a clinical lab exercise if necessary.